clnsmth/geoenvo/README.md

 # Configure the identifier with one or more data sources
 identifier = Identifier(resolver=[WorldTerrestrialEcosystems()])

-# Identify the environment for the geometry
+# Identify the environment for the geometry and map to ENVO
 result = identifier.identify(
     geometry,
     identifier="5b4edec5-ea5e-471a-8a3c-2c1171d59dee",
-    description="Polygon on land"
+    description="Polygon on land",
+    vocabulary="ENVO"
 )

 # The result is a GeoJSON Feature with description and environment properties